jdolny/Docs/docs/imaging/build-wie.md

-# Building the Windows Imaging Environment
+# Build the Windows Imaging Environment

 Unlike the Linux Imaging Environment, the WinPE imaging environment is not distributed with Theopenem due to licensing reasons.
 You will need to build it yourself.
 I have created an automated tool to do this for you.
-The WinPE Imaging Environment must be created on a Windows 10 computer.
-Only WinPE 10 and newer will be supported, however the WinPE Imaging Environment supports imaging client computers with Win7, Win8, or Win10.
+The WinPE Imaging Environment must be created on a Windows 10/11 computer.
+Only WinPE 10 and newer will be supported.
+However, the WinPE Imaging Environment supports imaging client computers with Win7, Win8, Win10, or Win11.

 * Begin by installing the [Windows ADK](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit){:target="_blank"}.
 On that page click the link that says **Download the Windows ADK for Windows 10, version xxxx**